 Technological (r)evolution in the hotel industry is a game changer, and is already dominating how the industry operates.
 Although this provides more possibilities to entice Millennials and iGen, the speed of change is hard to keep up with and the complexity is tough to manage.

 Loyalty within the industry as we know it will decline.
 There will be no more complicated sign-up forms in order to collect and redeem points, and no more risk of losing them over time.
 Physical loyalty cards are vanishing and loyalty programs now have to be integrated into the www.horwathhtl.com Tourism Megatrends 3 tourist experience.
-A dynamic digital environment allows for the development of new, innovative loyalty programs, which are based on precise insights through Big Data, and enhance each tourist’s experience throughout their journey.
+A dynamic digital environment allows for the development of new, innovative loyalty programs based on precise insights through Big Data, enhancing each tourist’s experience throughout their journey.

-Health and healthy lifestyle will become increasingly important in tourists’ decision making.
-Aging tourists, the lifestyle of Millennials and iGen, a growing middle class, and the technological and digital revolution, all contribute to boosting the importance of the health trend.
-Health and healthy lifestyle will become progressively more integrated into multiple dimensions of tourism offerings.
+Health and a healthy lifestyle will become increasingly crucial in tourists’ decision-making.
+Aging tourists, the lifestyle of Millennials and iGen, a growing middle class, and the technological and digital revolution all contribute to boosting the importance of the health trend.
+Health and a healthy lifestyle will become progressively more integrated into multiple dimensions of tourism offerings.

-Global tourism will continue to grow alongside world prosperity and well-being, therefore it is imperative to ensure its sustainability.
-Economic, social and environmental pillars have to be balanced in order to ensure the long-term sustainable development of tourism.
-Sustainable tourism development requires the participation of all relevant stakeholders as well as a strong political leadership.
+Global tourism will continue to grow alongside world prosperity and well-being.
+Therefore, it is imperative to ensure its sustainability.
+Economic, social and environmental pillars must be balanced to ensure the long-term sustainable development of tourism.
+Sustainable tourism development requires the participation of all relevant stakeholders and strong political leadership.

-Many tourist service providers have already changed their business model in order to meet the challenges arising from all the identified trends.
+Many tourist service providers have already changed their business models to meet the challenges arising from all the identified trends.
 Destinations, travel companies, hotel companies and other players along the value chain will have to be constantly on their toes, tracking future developments of these trends.
-It will continue to be a story of those who were prepared, those who were not, and those who managed to adopt the change quickly enough.
+It will continue to be a story of those who were prepared, those who were not, and those who managed to adapt to the change quickly enough.